slifin/breeze/README.md

 }
  ```

-This allows you to show what your code is _supposed_ to be doing.
+This allows you to show what your code is _supposed_ to be doing, don't make other programmers guess
+what your code should be doing based on implementation details.

 *A quick and fast rule for this is do not use a PHP operator inside an if statement condition.*